21-04-2026

 This makes it the reference instrument for more complex and critical applications:

-- Paints and coatings: verifying color consistency between batches and with reference standards.
+• Paints and coatings: verifying colour consistency between batches and with reference standards.

-- Plastics: monitoring color stability after molding processes or UV exposure.
+• Plastics: monitoring colour stability after molding processes or UV exposure.

-- Food industry: monitoring color as an indicator of quality, ripeness, or spoilage.
+• Food industry: monitoring colour as an indicator of quality, ripeness, or spoilage.

 The quality of measurement also depends on parameters such as the illuminant used, measurement geometry, and instrument calibration—key aspects for ensuring repeatable and comparable results over time.